Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Introduction

-To bypass the space-invariant limitations, a large community effort has gone towards heuristic forms of spatially-varying 'deconvolution', wherein one measures PSFs at multiple points in the FoV and uses them to correct the image.
+To go beyond space-invariant limitations, a large community effort has gone towards heuristic forms of spatially-varying 'deconvolution', wherein one measures PSFs at multiple points within the FoV and uses them to correct the image.
 Such heuristics include: assuming each region of an image is locally LSI~\cite{section-Trussell}, adaptively splitting the FoV by first quantifying the degree of space-variance~\cite{quant-Lin, quant-lohmann}, interpolating PSFs~\cite{interp-denis, interp-Nagy}, decomposing the PSF into space-invariant orthogonal modes~\cite{modes-denis, modes-flicker, modes-Hong, modes-miraut, modes-popkin, modes-Sroubek, modes-todlauer, Turcotte:20}, and doing the same in Fourier space~\cite{modes-fourier-Lee}.
-As the number of PSFs collected grows---into the hundreds of thousands---these heuristics approach exact recovery.
-However, the tradeoff in terms of the complexity of calibration and computation quickly becomes intractable.
+These heuristics can approach rigorous recovery as the number of PSFs collected grows, possibly into the hundreds of thousands; however, the tradeoff in terms of the complexity of calibration and computation quickly becomes intractable.
 For example, in patch-wise deconvolution, the FoV is divided into patches, each of which gets deconvolved by a PSF measured at its center.
-The maximum accuracy is achieved when the patch size is reduced down to a single pixel, but even for a single 1 megapixel image, deblurring would require a million PSF measurements and a computation time of hundreds of hours (see Fig. \ref{fig:2}c).
+Maximum accuracy is achieved when the patch size is reduced to a single pixel, but then a megapixel image would require a million PSF measurements and a computation time of hundreds of hours to deblur (see Fig. \ref{fig:2}c).

-Another emerging modality is deep deblurring~\cite{Yanny-multiwiener, ren2018deep, Deng:22, dong2020deep, weigert2018content, UNet_Deblur, li2022incorporating} , in which varying amounts of system information are incorporated into a deep neural network.
+Another emerging modality is deep deblurring~\cite{Yanny-multiwiener, ren2018deep, Deng:22, dong2020deep, weigert2018content, UNet_Deblur, li2022incorporating}, in which varying amounts of system information are incorporated into a deep neural network.
 On one end of the spectrum, networks that are primarily data-driven struggle with extrapolation beyond the training data, and tend to reproduce whatever biases existed therein, a particularly relevant point since many of them are trained on simulated data.
-On the other end, networks that incorporate physical information, such as PSFs, may have better generalization properties but suffer the same accuracy/efficiency tradeoff as patch-based methods.
+On the other end, networks that incorporate physical information, such as calibrated PSFs, may have better generalization properties but suffer the same accuracy/efficiency tradeoff as patch-based methods.
 For these reasons, spatially-varying deblurring has not become commonplace among practitioners.
-Thus, there is a need for a new method of calibrating and deblurring spatially-varying imaging systems which is effective, efficient, and robust.
+Thus, there is a need for spatially-varying deblurring methods that are effective, efficient, and robust.